hchiam/form-utility-belt/README.md

 - Automatically record steps you take in filling out a form.
 Specify the hostnames of sites you want it to be recording for.
 - To replay the steps, copy the JS steps to clipboard and paste them into the DevTools console.
-- In progress: Automatically test all combinations of inputs - https://github.com/hchiam/form-utility-belt/issues/3
+- Experimental: Automatically test all combinations of inputs - https://github.com/hchiam/form-utility-belt/issues/3

 ## Want to create your own Chrome extension?